MGSimard/vertexdb/README.md

    - All denied: Sensical reports marked as denied.
    - All deleted: You lose historical statistical tracking for reports submitted.
    - As such, the best option I found was to introduce a new status type called "collateral".
-5. To wrap up, revalidatePath() and redirect() to refresh from the server action.
+5. RevalidatePath() to refresh from the server action.

 <h3>Denying a Report</h3>